Multilevel Monte Carlo Variational Inference: Background

 \subsection{Variational Inference}

-The object of Bayesian inference is to estimate the posterior distribution of latent variables ${\bf z}$ given observation ${\bf x}$: $p({\bf z}|{\bf x})$.
+The aim of Bayesian inference is to estimate the posterior distribution of latent variables ${\bf z}$ given the observation ${\bf x}$: $p({\bf z}|{\bf x})$.
 The exact computation of $p({\bf z}|{\bf x})$ amounts to a sum or integration over all ${\bf z}$.
-However, modern Bayesian statistic relies on a complex (e.g., non-conjugate) model for which the posterior is not easy or able to compute.
-Furthermore, the entire inference procedure can be large-scale and therefore making an exact inference is typically intractable.
+However, modern Bayesian statistics rely on a complex (e.g., nonconjugate) model for which the posterior is difficult to compute.
+Furthermore, the entire inference procedure can be large-scale, and thus performing exact inference is typically intractable.
 To overcome these problems, we need efficient algorithms for approximating the posterior.

-VI constructs an approximation by minimizing the Kullback-Leibler (KL) divergence between $p({\bf z}|{\bf x})$ and a variational distribution $q({\bf z}|\lambda)$, where $\lambda \in \mathbb{R}^{d}$ is a single vector of all free parameters and $d$ is the dimension of the parameter space.
-This is the same as maximizing the evidence lower bound (ELBO):
+With VI, we can construct an approximation by minimizing the Kullback--Leibler (KL) divergence between the variational distribution $q({\bf z}|\lambda)$ and $p({\bf z}|{\bf x})$, where $\lambda \in \mathbb{R}^{d}$ is a single vector of all free parameters and $d$ is the dimension of the parameter space. {This is equivalent to} maximizing the evidence lower bound (ELBO)~\citep{Jordan99,zhang17,Blei17b}: